ManuelRauber/howdolaserswork/readme.md

 This is just a fun website, which can be visited here: http://howdolaserswork.com

-It uses HTML5 Web Audio API to play the nice pew pew sound!
+It uses [HTML5 Audio Element](https://developer.mozilla.org/en-US/docs/Web/API/HTMLAudioElement) to play the nice pew pew sound!

 # Credits